-Health Insurance Marketplaces Now Open: New Health Insurance Marketplaces are open in every state that provide one-stop shopping for health insurance for individuals and families needing coverage.
+Health Insurance Marketplaces Now Open: New Health Insurance Marketplaces are now available in every state that provide one-stop shopping for health insurance for individuals and families needing coverage.
 Financial assistance is available to help make the premiums affordable.
 To find the Health Insurance Marketplace for your state, visit www.healthcare.gov or call toll-free at 1-800-318-2596.

 Eligibility: Individuals who need coverage who are legally residing in the U.S. and who are not incarcerated are eligible to purchase coverage through their state’s Marketplace.
 Small employers with fewer than 50 full-time employers can also purchase coverage through the Marketplace.
 Insurance companies will not be allowed to deny coverage to individuals with pre-existing medical conditions nor will they be allowed to charge higher premiums to people because of their health status.